 For getting outdoors on cool fall and spring days, it’s hard to beat a vest.
-This simple layering piece adds warmth to your core and is cozy, packable, less bulky, and cheaper than a full jacket.
-But the vest market is varied, ranging from casual to performance and including a number of possible insulation types.
-Below we break down the best vests of 2024, with our favorite down, synthetic, merino wool, and fleece models.
+This simple layering piece adds warmth to your core and is cozy, compact, and cheaper than a full jacket.
+But, like all sectors of the clothing industry, vests are varied, ranging from casual to performance and including a variety of insulation types.
+Below we break down the best vests of 2024, including our favorite down, synthetic, merino wool, and fleece models.
 For more background information, see our vest comparison table and buying advice below the picks.

 Our Team's Vest Picks